 The sending of an RST segment for an active connection forcibly terminates the connection, causing data stored in send and receive buffers or in transit to be lost.
 For TCP connections being established, a node sends an RST segment in response to a connection establishment request to deny the connection attempt.
 The sender will get Connection Reset by peer error.

-Check network connectivity with ping command
+Check network connectivity

 Ping the remote host we were connected to.
 If it doesn’t respond, it might be offline or there might be a network problem along the way.
 If it does respond, this problem might have been a transient one (so we can reconnect now)